Anonymous-AAA/OS_LAB/README.md

 # eXperimental Operating System

-My implementation of project eXpos (eXperimental Operating System) as part of my Operating Systems Laboratory course.
+My implementation of project eXpos (eXperimental Operating System) as part of the Operating Systems Laboratory course.

 Most of the stages contain a notes.md file which contain the important points, errors I made etc.